jibsen/blog/README.md

 Similarly, `BLOG_MAX_LEVEL` can be used to set a compile time logging level before including `blog.h`.
 Any `blog()` above this level do nothing.
 With optimization turned on, most compilers will remove such calls entirely.

+### Options when compiling blog

+If blog is compiled with `BLOG_TIMESTAMP` defined, each line will be prefixed with a timestamp in square brackets.

+    [2019-01-28 13:08:10] [info] llist.c:114: merging lists

+By default blog locks the output file while writing to it.
+This can be disabled with `BLOG_NO_LOCKING`.

+`BLOG_FLUSH_LEVEL` can be used to set the level at which blog starts to flush after each write.
+It defaults to `BLOG_ERROR`.

 ## Notes